runpod/docs/docs/tetra/overview.md

 ### Dependencies

-Specify required Python libraries directly in the `@remote` decorator, and Tetra ensures they're available in your execution environment:
+You can specify required Python dependencies for remote workers at the function level from within the `@remote` decorator, and Tetra ensures they will be installed in your execution environment:

 ```python
 @remote(